RuoyuZhaoAccenture/Arvato-customer-segmentation/README.md

 ## Capstone Final Project
 ### Arvato Finacial Solutions: Customer Segmentation Analysis and Prediction for Mail-Order Company

-This git repository contains python notebooks and project reports for "Arvato Finacial Solutions: Customer Segmentation Analysis and Prediction for Mail-Order Company".
+This git repository contains python notebook and project report for "Arvato Finacial Solutions: Customer Segmentation Analysis and Prediction for Mail-Order Company".
 This is as part of the final Capstone project for Udacity Machine Learning Engineer Nanodegree Course.